Danilogames220/AweReader/README.md

-pdf/epub file reader made in c++ using gtkmm and mupdf
+pdf/epub file reader made in c++ using qt and mupdf